-Twelve of the NMU credits taken to complete the academy can be applied to NMU's Associate of Applied Science Degree in law enforcement or as general elective credits in other undergraduate programs at NMU.
+Twelve NMU credits received after the completion of the academy can be applied to NMU's Associate of Applied Science Degree in law enforcement or as general elective credits in other undergraduate programs at NMU.

 Financial aid is available for the academy for qualified applicants.

 At the successful completion of academy training, a recruit becomes licensable as a police officer through the Michigan Commission on Law Enforcement Standards (MCOLES).
 The State Licensing Examination is given upon successful completion of all academy requirements.
 Passing the licensing exam, qualifies a recruit as licensable in Michigan to become a police officer.
 A license is granted upon employment by a police department.
 The NMU RPA training may transfer to other states.
 Each state has it's own educational requirements and standards for certification.
 For specific requirements contact the state's law enforcement governing agency for clarification.

 MCOLES establishes the requirements for admission to all of the state’s regional academies.
 Keep reading to learn more about entrance requirements.